 As many of us know, altitude sickness is one of the problems that occurs on the trip to Machupicchu.
 Days before arriving in the city of Cusco, it is recommended to eat lightly (soups) and drink plenty of water to hydrate.

 Altitude on the Inca Trail

 On the Inca Trail, you will pass through two mountains: Paso de Warmi Huañusca “dead woman” located at 4200 meters above sea level, which lasts about 5 to 6 hours on its ascent and you have to descend about 2 hours.
 The second ascent is the Runquraqay pass, which is located at 4,000 meters above sea level. and you get to go up in 2 hours and a half approximately.

 This trek is lower than the Salkantay trek but due to physical fatigue it often happens that you have altitude sickness problems “soroche”.

 Altitude in the Salkantay trek

-On this walk the possibility of having altitude sickness is greater.
-This happens by walking two days at a higher altitude, the second day you descend to 2600 where you have an improvement since the climate is hot and humid and this altitude sickness passes.
+On this walk, the possibility of having altitude sickness is greater.
+This happens by walking for two days at a higher altitude, the second day you descend to 2600 where you have an improvement since the climate is hot and humid and this altitude sickness passes.